For the past four years, I've encountered a lot of clichés about the Swiss: that they are boring, rich, and xenophobic.

 Living on the edge in Switzerland

-I've been living the thug life, one shower at the time...
+I've been living the thug life, one shower at a time...

 Simply the best!